awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 Required: No

  ** [VpcConfig](#API_CreateModel_RequestSyntax) **   <a name="SageMaker-CreateModel-request-VpcConfig"></a>
 A [VpcConfig](API_VpcConfig.md) object that specifies the VPC that you want your model to connect to\.
-Control access to and from your model container by configuring the VPC\.
+Control access to and from your model container by configuring the VPC\. `VpcConfig` is currently used in hosting services but not in batch transform\.
 For more information, see [Protect Models by Using an Amazon Virtual Private Cloud](host-vpc.md)\.
 Type: [VpcConfig](API_VpcConfig.md) object
 Required: No